siliconlemon/panelizer-tui/README.md

   <img src="assets/icon.svg" width="180" alt="panelizer-cli logo" />
 </p>

-# panelizer-cli
+# Panelizer TUI

-A CLI tool for laying out pictures onto clean, instagram-ready carousel panels.
+A TUI (text user interface) tool for laying out pictures onto clean, instagram-ready carousel panels.

 ## Features

-- A fast and lightweight `textual-based` CLI
+- A fast and lightweight `textual-based` TUI
 - Works with all common aspect ratios like 3:4, 4:5, 3:2, and anything between 16:9 and 5:2
 - Fits every picture onto one or two 2000×2500px portrait mode panels, based on proportional padding for both the horizontal and vertical axis